villoslado/WABDR-TerrainAnalysis/README.md

 Run `bdr_data_downloader.py` first.
 This might take a while.
 Once all data is downloaded, run `bdr_terrain_analyzer.py` to process the data and get results.

+## 🚨 Things to Keep in Mind

+While we've done our best, there are a few things you should know:

+### 📏 Resolution Limitations
+- Our data has a resolution of about 30m per pixel.
+We missed some finer details of the terrain.

+### 🗺️ Averaging Over Large Areas
+- We're giving you average values for some pretty big stretches of land.
+- Don't be surprised if you hit patches that are way steeper or flatter than the average we've shown.

+### 📅 Data Freshness
+- We're using elevation data from the SRTM (Shuttle Radar Topography Mission).
+This data isn't updated frequently, so any recent changes to the landscape won't be reflected.

+### 🧭 Limited Factors
+- Our analysis focuses mainly on slope and ruggedness.
+There are lots of other factors that make a route challenging or easy - like surface type, weather conditions, or obstacles that don't show up in elevation data.

 ## What We Found Out

 Here's a summary: